RalitsaTerzieva/ralitsaterzieva/README.md

 👋 Hi, I'm Rali, a Software Engineer 🧑‍💻 working on projects based on Python/Django 🐍 and JavaScript/React ⚛️.

-- 🔍 Currently seeking a Full-stack position where I can leverage my skills in JavaScript/React and Python/Django.
+- 🔍 Currently seeking a position where I can leverage my skills in Python/Django.

 - 💻 I am currently building personal projects with Django and Django Rest framework.